 The Admissions Office will send all correspondence to the email account listed on your application.
-As we state in the application, it is very important that you provide a personal email address (Gmail, Hotmail, Yahoo, etc.) instead of a university email address.
+As we state in the application, it is very important that you provide a personal email address with your application (Gmail, Hotmail, Yahoo, etc.) instead of a university email address.
 Many university servers filter out our emails before they even make it to the spam folder.
 Please ensure that you have entered your email address correctly.
 Every applicant should receive an email from the Admissions Office when we have received his or her application and when the application is complete.
-If you are not receiving these email communications from the Admissions Office, please check your spam filter and contact the Admissions Office if necessary.
+If you are not receiving these email communications from the Admissions Office, please check your spam filter and contact the Admissions Office, if necessary.

 Updating your Application

 The Admissions Committee strongly prefers that you submit all information with your initial application.
 If you must send an electronic update for your application, send it to email@example.com and it will be uploaded to your file in our electronic database, but it will not be displayed on your Online Status Checker.
 Please do not submit any updates or additional materials after your Online Status Checker indicates that your application is "Complete" unless unless (1) the Admissions Committee requests additional materials, (2) your update pertains to the Character and Fitness sections of the application, or (3) your update is necessary to ensure that the information you have provided in your application remains truthful and complete.

 We will begin reviewing completed applications in the fall and will continue until all applicants have received a decision.
 You may follow your application status by checking your "Status" portion of the Online Status Checker.
 Please remember that we read files in the order that they are completed, which means that we begin our review with files that completed in September.